-Resources for researchers deal with online harassment
+Resources for researchers dealing with online harassment

 Resources for researchers dealing with harassment